Bridge Shelter

 Why this site?
 It is almost across the street from Orchards Park, a half a block away from Kid’s Space a day care Center, and other children’s facilities about a block away.
 We already have Berth’s Place and a huge new low income apartment building being built about 2 blocks away.
 Homeless people are often laying in full site in the park asleep.
 54th street has no less than 3 run down RV’s parked.
 These vehicles move around the neighborhood.
 I live in a gated community, yet we have had problems with homeless people in our garbage sheds looking for recycled.
 They either walk in when cars drive in or jump the fence.
 There are open drug deals going on in the park.
 We don’t need another attraction in the neighborhood to draw homeless.
 The Mall is already having problems and will probably fold if this bridge shelter takes place.
 Learn your lesson from the Navigation Center.
 It ruined already a fragile neighborhood.
 There are not grocery stores in this area other than local gas station fast food.
 This site will only attract more homeless.

-Minnie asked about 1 month ago
+Minnie asked 3 months ago

 The proposed site meets the site selection criteria that we have described previously.
 All of our Safe Stay Communities and our Safe Park are located near schools, parks and/or other community recreation spaces (some even directly across the street).
 We have not experienced issues or negative interactions between kids and shelter residents.